 Learn all about your poll's general settings here.

-The name of your poll.
-We recommend making this something that is easy to remember like "Homepage Poll" or "Checkout Poll"
+The name of your survey.
+We recommend making this something that is easy to remember like "Homepage Survey" or "Checkout Survey"

-By default we show a percentage on the top right of how far you are within a poll.
+By default we show a percentage on the top right of how far you are within a survey.
 You can remove this by flipping the switch.

-When you create a poll, you are asked whether or not you want to show the poll on all pages.
-Generally, if you're not sure what this means or if you only have a single poll it's safe to just select Show on all pages.
+When you create a survey, you are asked whether or not you want to show the survey on all pages.
+Generally, if you're not sure what this means or if you only have a single survey it's safe to just select Show on all pages.

-If you select Show on all pages it means that this particular poll will show up all pages where your embed code is located.
+If you select Show on all pages it means that this particular survey will show up all pages where your embed code is located.